Mold Removal Charlotte, North Carolina

 Charlotte, North Carolina Crawl Space Mold Removal

-Crawl Space Mold Removal Services
+Fresh Air’s Crawl Space Mold Remediation Service:

+Structural wood is a common surface that is remediated.
 Mold can be cleaned from wood as long as the structural integrity has not been compromised.
 Severely moisture damaged wood should be replaced.

-The first step in any mold cleaning process is to wear the right protection and to prep the work area accordingly.
-Gloves, a mask, and other protective gear are worn always during mold abatement.
-A plastic contained work area for large projects are a must.
+The first step in any mold cleaning process is to wear the right protection.
+In this case, Tyvek suits, N95 masks, nitrile gloves and other protective gear should be worn during mold abatement.

 Utilize source removal practices when remediating mold from wood.
 This means the physical removal of mold from the surface.
 Spraying with a hydrogen peroxide solution only is not source removal.